 |GH||2 - 15|

-Origins of the Common Hatchetfish
+Natural Habitat of the Common Hatchetfish

 You can find Common Hatchetfish in Guyana and Surinam in the southern tributaries of the Amazon as well as the middle Amazon basin in Peru, Venezuela and the Rio Paraguay basin in Brazil in South America.
 These fish inhabit slow-moving small streams, rivers and swamps with an abundance of surface vegetation.

 Other Hatchetfish of interest

 Common Hatchetfish are primarily carnivores in the wild, and their diet is mainly composed of worms, insects and crustaceans.

 Most will readily take to eating prepared foods in the aquarium, and one of the best foods to offer them is micro pellets, which will provide them with all of their nutritional requirements.
 However, if at first, they refuse to take prepared foods, you can mix it in with feedings of frozen or live foods until they are more likely to accept it.
 This may take time, but they should eventually take to the prepared foods.